 Different procedures of bonding have differing costs.
-On average, the bonding cost for a single tooth ranges from $300 to about $600.
+On average, the dental bonding cost for a single tooth ranges from $300 to about $600.

 White fillings are also called composite fillings.
 By composition, they are a mixture of glass or quartz filler placed in a resin medium.
 Dentists for restorative work especially for front teeth prefer white fillings.
 Some of the advantages of white fillings are:

 White fillings are generally not considered an appropriate restorative for back teeth.
 The main reasons for this include: